no00ne/CS305-2025Spring-FinalProject/README.md

 **Tips:**
 * When a peer sends a block to another, the sender usually sends an `INV` message with the block ID instead of the block itself.
 If the receiver finds that it has not yet received the block, the receiver will reply with a `GETBLOCK` message to request the block.
 This can reduce the network overhead.

-* When receiving a `GETBLOCK` message, a peer replies with the block if the sender is a full peer; otherwise, a peer replies with the block's header because lightweight peers only store the header of blocks.

 ------